casals/casals.github.io/_posts/2019-06-01-gsoc-first-week.md

 ## A plan depends as much upon execution as it does upon concept

-Before starting the actual coding, there were two things to be done (for the record: [there are always things to be done before you start coding](https://www.khanacademy.org/computing/computer-programming/programming/good-practices/a/planning-a-programming-project)).
+Before starting the actual coding, there were a couple of things to be done (for the record: [there are always things to be done before you start coding](https://www.khanacademy.org/computing/computer-programming/programming/good-practices/a/planning-a-programming-project)).
 In this case, [Terasology's GSoC project structure](https://github.com/MovingBlocks/Terasology/wiki/GSOC-project-structure) includes a list of "Pre-GSoC action items" related to project management.
 From a macro perspective, the list items were:

 * Setting up the communication and reporting mechanisms (Slack channel, Forum thread, blog, etc.);
 * Arranging a weekly meeting with all mentors;